BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Abstract

 \section{Abstract}

-Generative Large Language Models (LLMs) have made significant strides across various tasks, but they remain vulnerable to backdoor attacks, where specific triggers in the prompt cause the LLM to generate adversary-desired responses.
-While most backdoor research has focused on vision or text classification tasks, backdoor attacks in text generation have been largely overlooked.
-In this work, we introduce \textit{BackdoorLLM}, the first comprehensive benchmark for studying backdoor attacks on LLMs. \textit{BackdoorLLM} features: 1) a repository of backdoor benchmarks with a standardized training pipeline, 2) diverse attack strategies, including data poisoning, weight poisoning, hidden state attacks, and chain-of-thought attacks, 3) extensive evaluations with over 200 experiments on 8 attacks across 7 scenarios and 6 model architectures, and 4) key insights into the effectiveness and limitations of backdoors in LLMs.
-We hope \textit{BackdoorLLM} will raise awareness of backdoor threats and contribute to advancing AI safety.
-The code is available at \url{https://github.com/bboylyg/BackdoorLLM}.
+Generative large language models (LLMs) have achieved state-of-the-art results on a wide range of tasks, yet they remain susceptible to backdoor attacks: carefully crafted triggers in the input can manipulate the model to produce adversary-specified outputs.
+While prior research has predominantly focused on backdoor risks in vision and classification settings, the vulnerability of LLMs in open-ended text generation remains underexplored.
+To fill this gap, we introduce \textit{BackdoorLLM}\footnote{Our BackdoorLLM benchmark was awarded First Prize in the \href{https://www.mlsafety.org/safebench/winners}{SafetyBench competition} organized by the \href{https://safe.ai/}{Center for AI Safety}.}, the first comprehensive benchmark for systematically evaluating backdoor threats in text-generation LLMs.
+BackdoorLLM provides: (i) a unified repository of benchmarks with a standardized training and evaluation pipeline; (ii) a diverse suite of attack modalities, including data poisoning, weight poisoning, hidden-state manipulation, and chain-of-thought hijacking; (iii) over 200 experiments spanning 8 distinct attack strategies, 7 real-world scenarios, and 6 model architectures; (iv) key insights into the factors that govern backdoor effectiveness and failure modes in LLMs; and (v) a defense toolkit encompassing 7 representative mitigation techniques.
+Our code and datasets are available at \url{https://github.com/bboylyg/BackdoorLLM}.
+We will continuously incorporate emerging attack and defense methodologies to support the research in advancing the safety and reliability of LLMs.